anafilipabsilva/jira-cli/README.md

 $ yarn build
 ```

-In order to run the project and invoke the commands globally, you need to:
+To run the project and invoke the commands globally, you need to:
 -  give execution permissions to the binary file `jira-cli.js`

 ```bash